Bipolar and memory loss can be a real problem!

 How should we address the challenges caused by bipolar and memory loss?

-As stated above, bipolar and memory loss makes it hard for us to study, work, and even causes relationship problems.
+As stated above, bipolar and memory loss makes it hard for us to study, work, and may even cause relationship problems.

-An excellent resource on this subject (and on living well despite bipolar in other areas of life) is
+An excellent resource on this subject (and on living well despite suffering with bipolar in other areas of life) is, Break the Bipolar Cycle: A Day-by-Day Guide to Living with Bipolar Disorder by Dr Elizabeth Brondolo and Dr Xavier Amador.
+(Available from Amazon for around $12.)

 For example, this book explained to me why my telephone phobia is related to my bipolar disorder and information processing problems.